 5. Learn a few words of Mandarin.
 While you can often get by with English, locals in China (and every country, for that matter) appreciate it when you make an attempt at their language.
 Being able to say “hello” (nǐ hǎo) and “thank you” (xiè xiè) goes a long way.
 For more complicated conversations, such as checking into your hotel or giving a cab driver directions, you’ll be glad you’ve downloaded Google Translate to your phone.
 You can enable the Mandarin plugin to use without Internet access, which could be a lifesaver, and the app’s photo feature automatically translates signage and other printed text.

 6. Use WeChat to communicate with locals.
 For chatting with people in China who do speak English, you’ll need the WeChat app.
 Texting is difficult and Facebook is blocked, so you’ll find this messenger app handy for making plans.
 In larger cities such as Shanghai, you can also follow magazines and other social sites to find fun things to do, like concerts and gallery openings.

 7. Wear comfortable shoes.
 While you’re running around seeing the sights, you’ll rack up a lot of steps.
 There are fashionistas in China, but most people wear comfortable shoes everywhere.
-I averaged walking 10 miles a day during my visit, and I wore my Allbirds every day.
+I averaged walking 10 miles a day during my visit.

 10. Prepare to have your own paparazzi.
 As I wrote after my day in Tianzifang, it is very common for Chinese people to be fascinated by Western tourists, so much so that they will take photos of you as if you’re a celebrity.
 I was told that Westerners, especially Americans, are considered exotic.
 There’s even a Chinese phrase for it: “物以稀为贵,” which translates to, “Objects that are rare are precious.”
 So don’t be surprised if you’re asked to pose for selfies, you exotic thing, you.